An Aggregation Scheme for Increased Power: Introduction

 In underlying concept if not in its goals, the method relates to instrumental variables estimation \citep{bloom1984accounting, angrist1996identification,baiocchi2014instrumental} and principal stratification \citep{frangakis:rubi:2002,page2012,salesPane19}.
 But whereas \citet{salesPane21}, for example, use principal stratification to estimate separate effects for latent subgroups distinguished in terms of dosage level, we marshal related considerations to inform aggregation of effects across manifest subgroups receiving or likely to receive differing doses.
 For recent evaluation methodology using dosage information in other manners (e.g. to determine fidelity of implementation or to define the causal parameter of interest) see \citet{schochet2013student} and \citet{white2019combining}.
+For recent methodology proposing different weighting schemes to aggregate average treatment effect on the treated (ATT) estimates into an overall effect estimate, see \citet{callaway2021difference} and \citet{sun2021estimating}.